michalantolik/pluralsight/README.md

 1. Write a friendly cover letter for a junior software developer job.
 Highlight my experience as an intern, that I completed a coding bootcamp, and I am really excited to work for Company X.

+#### Ask to generate creative content

+1. Write a limerick about learning how to program.

+#### Translate between languages

+1. Translate the following into French: I would like to order a croissant and a black coffee.

 #### Transform handwritten mockup of a website into HTML + CSS (with DALL-E)

 1.Load handwritten website mockup 👉 Write code for a website that looks like this picture.